leinfinitr/ipc/README.md

 Two example programs are provided in the `examples` directory: `sender.cpp` and `receiver.cpp`.

-The operation mode is as follows:
+The usage method is as follows:

 ```bash
 cd examples